*Our picks come from Bovada, 5Dimes, BetOnline, MyBookie, Bet365, Pinnacle and PropBuilder, although they can be found on many other sites as well.

 Now lets say our pick was ‘NFL Player Y’ Under 5.5 Receptions and your bookies line is 5 Receptions.
 If the player gets exactly 5 receptions like before, this time your bet will result in a tie instead of a loss.
 No harm done.
 Your getting a little less value on the bet since your missing the chance of a potential payday if it lands on 5 but more importantly you are protected from the downside of losing on that key number.
 In both situations, there’s a 10% difference between our pick and the bookies line but one situation results in losing money and the other keeping money.

 What if the juice is more than expected?

 -115 commission (also known as the juice) is the most common standard juice bookies set on props but given our 60-65% win rate, there is some wiggle room when it comes to the juice amount you can bet and still be profitable.

 Let’s do the math…Say you place 100 total bets.
 At 65% win accuracy, that’s 65 winners and 35 losers.
 Divide the number of winning bets by the number of losing bets and that will give us the break even juice amount.
 65/35 = 1.85 which equates to -185

 *At a 65% win rate, you will break even if ALL bets are placed at -185.

 *At a 60% win rate, you will break even if ALL bets are placed at -150.

 It’s up to you how much juice your willing to take on but even if you were to place bets at a juice higher than -115, you will very likely still be comfortably profitable.

-***We recommend NOT betting picks if the line on the pick and the juice/commission are both worse than what we posted since the edge is most likely completely gone.***
+***We recommend NOT betting picks if the line and the juice/commission are both worse than what we posted since the edge is most likely gone at those numbers.***